MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-how-to-akri-onvif.md

     [ ![Screenshot showing the Akri pods and video app pod is running.](media/aks-edge/akri-onvif-pods-running.png) ](media/aks-edge/akri-onvif-pods-running.png#lightbox)

-5. Find your Linux node IP by running `Get-AKSEdgeLinuxNodeAddr` and the port of your web app service by running `kubectl get svc`.
+5. Find your Linux node IP by running `Get-AksEdgeNodeAddr` and the port of your web app service by running `kubectl get svc`.

     [ ![Screenshot showing the node address and port of the web app service.](media/aks-edge/akri-web-app-address.png) ](media/aks-edge/akri-web-app-address.png#lightbox)